haesleinhuepf/git-bob/readme.md

 You can also install git-bob locally and run it from the terminal.
 In this case, create a github token and store it in an environment variable named `GITHUB_API_KEY`.
-Then you can run git-bob like this:
+Then you can install git-bob using pip:

 ```bash
 pip install git-bob